Sierra de Gredos

 Where winter snow may restrict access to higher peaks, alternative options are available at lower altitudes or in excellent more southerly locations.

-Although the 2025 South American tours to Patagonia & Costa Rica in Jan, Feb, and March are full, bookings are open for 2026.
+South American tours to Patagonia & Cape Verde in Jan, Feb, bookings are open for 2026.

 Depending on your brief, we can facilitate “A” walkers with more challenging options such as mountain hut combinations, “B” walkers with shorter walks with more peaks & “C” walkers comfortable walks featuring areas of historic or cultural interest.